kpousti/cse15l-lab-reports/LabReport4.md

 ![Ten](pushtogit.pdf)

 The first thing we must do is type `git add .<enter>` in order add all the changed files.
 Then type in `git commit -m "fix"<enter>` to commit the changes, and finally type `git push<enter>` to push the changes.
+- Keys pressed: <ctrl><r>, git push<enter>
+- Effect: Initiates a reverse search using Ctrl-R. Searches for the git push command in the command history.
+Once found, executes the command to push the committed changes to the GitHub repository.b.